openconfig/kne/docs/create_topology.md

 - Keysight: `ixia-tg`
 - Nokia: `srlinux`

 These controllers can be deployed as part of [cluster deployment](#deploy_a_cluster).

 ### IxiaTG

-IMPORTANT: Contact Keysight to get access to the IxiaTG controller yaml and container images.
+> IMPORTANT: Contact Keysight to get access to the IxiaTG controller yaml and

-TIP: The IxiaTG controller does not have to be deployed manually, during [cluster deployment](#deploy_a_cluster) the IxiaTG controller can be automatically deployed if specified in the deployment yaml.
+> container images.

 To manually apply the controller run the following command after cloning the Keysight controller yaml: